kushaldas/lym/docs/files.rst

     export PATH=/mnt/myproject/bin:$PATH

-Remember to logout and login again to see the change.
+After modifying the `.bashrc` file you will have to source it, or open a new tab in your terminal to see the change.

 .. important:: To know more, read the man page of *bash* command.